 Early Life

 Dietmar Hopp was born on April 26, 1940, in Heidelberg, Germany.
-He grew up in Hoffenheim, a small village in Baden-Württemberg.
-His father was a teacher.
-He studied telecommunications engineering at the Technical University of Karlsruhe, graduating in 1966.
+He grew up in Hoffenheim, a small village in Southern Germany.
+After graduating from high school, Hopp studied telecommunications engineering in Karlsruhe, completing his studies in 1966.
+Following university, he worked as a software developer and consultant at IBM.

 Rise to Success